raagan-u/docs/docs/developers/sdk/reference/classes/EvmRelay.md

 ### refund

-Refunds are automatically done by the relayer.
+Refunds are automatically handled by the relayer.